crazy4pi314/scipy-vscode-tutorial/README.md

 After a short while you should have a VS Code window in your browser with the repository open.

+This option should work on laptops and tablets alike.

-Note: by default, the container running your code space will have 2 CPU cores, 4 GB of RAM, and 32 GB of local storage.
+**Note:** by default, the container running your code space will have 2 CPU cores, 4 GB of RAM, and 32 GB of local storage.

 ### **Option 2:** Work on your computer